-Kathryn (“Kat”) Andrews, a doctoral student in the Department of Global Health and Population, was recently in Delhi participating in an HSPH course on non-communicable diseases in India (GHP 298).
+Kathryn (“Kat”) Andrews, a doctoral student in the Department of Global Health and Population, was recently in Delhi participating in the School’s course on non-communicable diseases in India (GHP 298).
 After a week of lectures and discussion with local faculty and visits to organizations like WHO and The World Bank, she traveled to Solan, Himachal Pradesh (in northern India) to see the implementation of the m-Power heart project.
 This project’s aim is to help physicians and health workers evaluate the clinical condition of people with cardiovascular disease and diabetes presented at primary care settings.
 Kat then worked with a Public Health Foundation of India (PHFI) researcher on a project examining the environmental-animal-human interactions involved in Japanese Encephalitis transmission in a district of Uttar Pradesh.

-Andrea Feigl, a doctoral candidate at HSPH, recently attended the 7th Annual Advanced Graduate Workshop on Poverty, Development and Globalization, organized jointly by the Azim Premji University, the Institute for New Economic Thinking (INET) and Columbia University’s Initiative for Policy Dialogue (IPD).
+Andrea Feigl, a doctoral candidate at the School, recently attended the 7th Annual Advanced Graduate Workshop on Poverty, Development and Globalization, organized jointly by the Azim Premji University, the Institute for New Economic Thinking (INET) and Columbia University’s Initiative for Policy Dialogue (IPD).
 The 2014 Advanced Graduate Workshop took place from January 3-17, 2014 at Azim Premji University in Bangalore, India.

 Andrea’s dissertation topic is “Chronic Disease Risk Factors in Developing Countries.”

-Aparna Kamath is a Master’s degree candidate in the Department of Global Health and Population at the Harvard School of Public Health and a Research Assistant at the Harvard Global Health Institute (HGHI).
+Aparna Kamath is a Master’s degree candidate in the Department of Global Health and Population at the School and a Research Assistant at the Harvard Global Health Institute (HGHI).
 Originally from Bangalore, India, she completed her undergraduate degree in Biological Sciences from Smith College before heading back to work with the Foundation for Research in Health Systems to develop and launch a mobile health app to improve maternal and child health service delivery in Karnataka.